Medics should not report suspected illegal abortions to police – leading doctors

 Meanwhile, Carla Foster was jailed last year for illegally obtaining abortion tablets to end her pregnancy, but her sentence was reduced on appeal.

-BPAS (the British Pregnancy Advisory Service) said that a “culture of increased reporting” can have “devastating consequences”.
+BPAS (the British Pregnancy Advisory Service) said a “culture of increased reporting” can have “devastating consequences”.

-A spokesperson said: “It is too often the case that women who are ending up before the courts are ones who have had the police called on them by medical professionals they trusted.
+A spokesman said: “It is too often the case that women who are ending up before the courts are ones who have had the police called on them by medical professionals they trusted.

 “There are devastating consequences that come from a culture of increased reporting, police investigations and prosecutions that simply would not happen with any other medical procedure.